malthefogsporring/spectral-sequences/README.md

-# Regular Primes
+# Spectral sequences
-Notes on a dissertation on Kummer's Theory of Regular Primes.
+Informal notes on spectral sequences, focusing on the Serre and Adams spectral sequences.